snewcomer/ember-stateful-promise/README.md

 [ember-concurrency](http://ember-concurrency.com/docs/introduction/) is the go to solution in the Ember community for tracking async action state and many other tasks around async behaviour.

-`ember-stateful-promise` seeks to simplify and expose a few flags on a promise object for you to use.
+`ember-stateful-promise` seeks to simplify with native `async/await` instead of generators and expose a few flags on a promise object for you to use.
 Moreover, they are tracked!
-This library can be used if you only need derived state and/or need a lightweight version of ember-concurrency.
+This library can be used if you simply need derived state your async functions and/or need a lightweight version of ember-concurrency.

 Also [ember-promise-helpers](https://github.com/fivetanley/ember-promise-helpers) is another great library if you want to calculate state from your promises.  `ember-stateful-promise` is different in that is seeks to provide derived state.